 9. What is the next step in the hiring process?

-Phone or Video Interview: You will still prepare for this interview like you otherwise would, although you don’t need to dress up for a phone interview.
+Phone or Video Interview: You will still prepare for this interview like you otherwise would, although you don't need to dress up for a phone interview.
 Make sure that you have a quiet place free from disruptions to interview and that your phone or internet connection is reliable.
-The Career Development Center has a Skype interview room that is available for free to students.
+The Offices of Career Connections has a Skype interview room that is available for free to students.

 On-Site Interview: Often longer than phone or video interviews and involve a combination of a facilities tour, one or more interviews, a presentation, a meal, and/or a case study.
 Most companies will give you directions about what to expect.
 You should have questions prepared for multiple people and be prepared to answer the same questions multiple times.